MLS Community Center, Real Estate in Palo Alto, CA

 History of Community Center, Palo Alto

-The neighborhood of Community Center was part of the original University Park subdivision, created in anticipation of the pending Stanford University founded by mogul Leland Stanford.
+The neighborhood of Community Center is part of the original University Park subdivision, created in anticipation of the pending Stanford University founded by mogul Leland Stanford.
 On Stanford’s behalf, right-hand man, Timothy Hopkins, purchased 697 acres of wheat fields from owners and brothers, Henry and Thomas Seale.
 The Seales acquired the property in the mid-1850s from then owner, Maria Luisa Soto.
 Soto owned acreage of the former Rancho Rinconada del Arroyo de San Franciscquito.
 The brothers assisted her in fending off claims to her portion of the land and Soto rewarded the pair with 1,4000 acres as payment.

 The name “University Park” was given to the area by Hopkins based on a misunderstanding between him and Stanford.
 In the meantime, Edward Barron named his district “The Tract of Palo Alto”, the name Stanford had chosen.
-Stanford eventually had to pay $1,000 to Barron for the right to use “Palo Alto” as the name of his town while Barron renamed his borough Barron Park.
+Stanford eventually had to pay $1,000 to Barron for the right to use “Palo Alto” as the name of his town while Barron renamed his borough, Barron Park.

 Residential development in Community Center harkens back to the 1920s and 1930s when the town of Palo Alto was much more subdued.
 Tiny cottages on equally small lots were the norm and a few still exist in this neighborhood.
 Some of these dwellings have maintained their original shared driveways, which harkens back to the initial “four homes to a lot” configuration.

 Key among its many amenities as well as its namesake is the Lucie Stern Community Center.
-Built in 1934, the center was designed by “Palo Alto’s best-loved architect”, Birge Clark, renown for his Spanish Colonial Revival style.
+Built-in 1934, the center was designed by “Palo Alto’s best-loved architect”, Birge Clark, renown for his Spanish Colonial Revival style.